Distribution free MMD tests for model selection with estimated parameters: Asymptotic behavior of MMD-based specification tests

+One should observe that both estimators are always non-negative and of computational complexity $O(n^2)$.
+Further, $\sigma^2_\as=0$ when $P_\as=P$, but $\sigma_{q,\as}^2$ is always strictly positive under Assumption~\ref{regular_model}, which will later be important in our theoretical derivations.
+To see this, note that, if $\sigma_{q,\as}=0$ then the random element

-is constant a.e.
-Therefore, the four random variables at the r.h.s. of~(\ref{calc_sigma_q}) are constant a.e.
-This is the case for $\e\big[k\big(X,F(U; \as)\big) | X\big]$ in particular, a situation that had been excluded by Assumption~\ref{regular_model}.
+is constant almost surely.
+Therefore, the four random variables on the r.h.s. of~(\ref{calc_sigma_q}) are constant almost surely.
+In particular, this would imply that $\e\big[k\big(X,F(U; \as)\big) | X\big]$ is constant, a situation that has been excluded by Assumption~\ref{regular_model}.